Text-Conditioned Resampler For Long Form Video Understanding: Further training details

 \subsection{Fine-tuning procedure}

-Due to a diversity in our downstream tasks, both in terms of the data type (e.g.\ instructional videos, vs egocentric videos), and tasks for which we train special tokens, fine-tuning is a crucial step in our training pipeline.
-If necessary, we introduce a new special token for the task, and proceed to fine tune the model on the downstream task specifically.
+Due to a diversity in our downstream tasks, both in terms of the data type (e.g.\ instructional videos, vs egocentric videos) and tasks for which we train special tokens, devising a model that can follow specific dataset conventions or match a particular answer format from noisy pre-training data is a challenging task.
+We found that fine-tuning the model alleviates these challenges and helps our model's performance.
+If heplful, we introduce a new special token for the task, and proceed to fine tune the model on the downstream task specifically.

+\textbf{EgoSchema fine-tuning: } EgoSchema~\cite{mangalam2023egoschema} dataset does not come with a dedicated training set.
+We use EGO4D narrations to fine-tune the model as follows.
+We first identify video IDs from EGO4D that are also present in EgoSchema benchmark and remove them.
+We also remove all videos where narrations are tagged with an `\#unsure' tag.
+We then fine-tune the model with a template ``What does the {templ} do from {start} to {end}?'' if narration is tagged with `\#C' or `\#O', or ``What happens from {start} to {end}'' if the narration is tagged with `\#summary'.
+Fine-tuning hyper-parameters can be found in Table~\ref{tab:hyperparams}.